 A PDF action is similar to a web hyperlink, but it’s much more flexible.
-PSPDFKit supports most common actions defined in Adobe’s PDF Reference (page 417ff).
+PSPDFKit for Web implements common actions as defined in Adobe’s PDF Reference (page 417ff).

 |Action||PSPDFKit Class||Use Case|